 A Rolex Paul Newman Daytona Is Found in a Couch

 Given the value and rarity of Rolex Paul Newman Daytona watches, and given that a quick internet search will reveal that even the least expensive examples of these legendary watches will net a life-changing amount of money, how one ended up being found inside a couch is truly beyond us (although we can certainly come up with a few exciting possible scenarios).
-However, what is even more shocking is that the couch in question was purchased by a Canadian woman for $25 from a thrift store… roughly four years before the watch was ever found.
+However, what is even more shocking is that the couch in question was purchased by a Canadian woman for $25 from a thrift store… roughly four years before the Rolex was ever found.

 The watch itself is a reference 6241 Rolex Paul Newman Daytona, and despite its extended stay between the seat cushions of a couch, it remains in exceptional condition.
 We wrote up the full story of the Rolex Paul Newman Daytona found inside a couch, which you can read over on Robb Report.
 This is an exceptional story about an exceptional watch, and one that is totally worth reading if you are not already familiar with it.